Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Behaviour of Chern classes and stability under change of orbi-structures

-Thanks to Corollary~\ref{cor:dlt}, one can define without ambiguity the second Chern class of any pair $(X,D)$ that satisfies the assumptions of Theorem B. Indeed, the existence of smooth covers make it possible to define the second Chern class while the orbi-étalité of these covers coupled with Proposition~\ref{prop:InvariantChern} guarantees that this definition is independent of the choice of a smooth structure.
+One can define the square of the first Chern class as well as the second Chern class of any pair $(X,D)$ that satisfies the assumptions of Theorem~\ref{thm:main-ineq}.
+Indeed, \begin{enumerate} \item[$\bullet$] the proof of Proposition~\ref{prop:OrbiLc} shows that Assumption~\ref{assume} is satisfied up to a strictly adapted cover $f:Y\to X$.
+Therefore, when $D^{\orb}\neq 0$, it is possible to define first and second Chern classes of the orbifold cotangent sheaf as cycles on the adapted cover $Y$ and then, by an abuse of notation, define $c_i(X,D)$, for $i=1,2$ (resp. $c_1(X,D)^2$), to denote their cycle theoretic pushforward on $X$, divided by the degree of $f$. \item[$\bullet$] Furthermore, the orbi-étalité of these covers on $Y$ coupled with a slight generalization of the proof of Proposition~\ref{prop:InvariantChern} guarantees that these definitions are independent of the choice of the orbifold structure on $Y$ and the adapted morphism $f:Y\to X$.
+In particular, for $i=1,2$, the cycle $c_i(X,D)$ (resp. $c_1(X,D)^2$) in $X$ is well-defined. \end{enumerate}